esourceful/xlsxreader/README.md

 The reader is currently not concerned with handling some of the more advanced cell data that can be stored in a xlsx file.

-Further reading on how this came to be is available on our [blog](https://www.thedatashed.co.uk/2019/02/13/go-shedsheet-reader/)
+Further reading on how the originally forked code came to be is available on our [blog](https://www.thedatashed.co.uk/2019/02/13/go-shedsheet-reader/)

 ## Install

 ```
-go get github.com/thedatashed/xlsxreader
+go get github.com/esourceful/xlsxreader
 ```

 ## Example Usage